 Tips for a Good Fitting BraClick thumbnail to view full-size

 The Bra Buying Issue: I think the worst part of all this is bra shopping.
-DD is common for 40DD people, but when you are thin and larger chested, forget it.
+DD is standard for 40DD people, but when you are thin and larger chested, forget it.
 IMPOSSIBLE.
 I have fewer fingers and toes than how many times I have gone bra shopping and left crying.

-I remember the first time I went from 34D to 34DD and actually I was pushing DDD right then.
-The Victoria Secret Lady said, "I'm really sorry, we don't have anything in that size.
+I remember the first time I went from 34D to 34DD, and I was pushing DDD right then.
+The Victoria Secret Lady said, "I'm sorry, we don't have anything in that size.
 Really?
 Nothing in that size?
 You are Victoria Secret for goodness sakes.
-It was about three years after that they started selling my size, and only one bra that was cute.
-Since then, they have begun marketing to us more awkwardly shaped, skinny ribs, larger chest.
-I partly think it's because of the increase in breast implants or my mom thinks that girls today are growing bigger boobs because of hormones in meat.
-For whatever reason, Victoria Secret finally sells my size with more choices to choose from.
+It was about three years after that they started selling my size, and only one cute bra.
+Since then, they have begun marketing to us more awkwardly shaped, skinny ribs, larger chests.
+I partly think it's because of the increase in breast implants, or my mom feels that girls today are growing bigger boobs because of hormones in meat.
+For whatever reason, Victoria Secret finally sells my size with more choices to choose.

 © 2010 Angela Michelle Schultz